michaelemery/staticanalysis/checker/nullness/pmd.md

 Assigning an Object to null is a code smell.
 Consider refactoring.
 ```

-> Output has been simplified
+> Output has been simplified.

 ## call